 The principle of transparency has been included in this anti-corruption programme in order to deal effectively and predictably with corruption risks.
 The requirement of transparency is thus the most effective means of combating corruption.
 On the basis of this principle, all situations of conflict of interest of employees at all levels and their obligations in relation to corruption cases shall be dealt with openly, using simple and comprehensible procedures and measures, in accordance with the relevant legislation.

-All employees of the company are obliged to perform their duties with precision, proper and due care.
-There is a potential risk of various forms of corruption in the performance of some work, so it is the duty of each employee to comply with this programme and to fully apply all types of measures specified in this programme.
-In case of any doubt, employees can contact their managers or the Legal Department and Control with confidence at any time.
+All employees of the Company are required to perform their job duties accurately, properly and with due diligence.
+There is a potential risk of various forms of corruption in the performance of certain work, therefore it is the responsibility of each employee to comply with this program and to fully apply all types of measures outlined in this program.
+In case of any doubt, employees may at any time contact their supervisors or the Legal and Audit Department with confidence.

 The description of the state of play is a brief assessment of the state of play in the current application of anti-corruption policy, drawn up on the basis of a comprehensive analysis of the internal and external environment, based on the social situation.
 It focuses on the key key factors influencing the implementation of anti-corruption policy globally, whether positive or negative.

 In order to meet these objectives, the company has extended the measures previously applied and has also taken effective new measures, with an emphasis on the prevention, detection and thorough examination of corruption proceedings.